SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_1-import-dataset/dsp_modeling_1-import-dataset.md

 Now it's time to import the CSV files from the Best Run Bikes scenario, so you can get active with SAP Datasphere.
 The CSV files can be found in Step 3 of the [Get Ready for Your SAP Datasphere tutorial](https://developers.sap.com/tutorials/data-warehouse-cloud-1-begin-trial.html) (Sales Orders, Sales Order Items, Addresses, Business Partners).

-1. Simply click on the import CSV icon as shown in the image below.
+1. Simply click on the import CSV icon as shown in the image below

     ![Data Builder Import Icon](./images-dsp_modeling_1-import-dataset/DS_Import_CSV.png)

-2. Then, select your source file from your system.
+2. Then, select your source file from your system

-3. Quickly review your data and then click deploy once done.
+3. Quickly review your data and then click deploy once done

-4. Give the table a technical name(`T_<SalesOrders/SalesOrderItems/Addresses/BusinessPartners>_<YOUR_USER_ID>`) and a business name and then wait whilst the table is deployed.
+4. Give the table a technical name(`T_<SalesOrders/SalesOrderItems/Addresses/BusinessPartners>_<YOUR_USER_ID>`) and a business name and then wait whilst the table is deployed

-5. You can then add your remaining CSV files by repeating the process.
+5. You can then add your remaining CSV files by repeating the process

     ![Deploy CSV](./images-dsp_modeling_1-import-dataset/DS_Deploy_Adresses.png)

 ### Generate Time Data
 Generate a time table and dimension views in your space to to provide standardized time data for your analysis.
-1. Go to **Space Management** and click **Create Time Tables & Dimensions**.
+1. Go to **Space Management** and click **Create Time Tables & Dimensions**
   ![Time Dimensions Generation](./images-dsp_modeling_1-import-dataset/DS_CreateTimeTablesAndDimensions.png)
-2. In the resulting popup, don't change any values and click **Create**.
+2. In the resulting popup, don't change any values and click **Create**
 ![Time Dimensions Generation](./images-dsp_modeling_1-import-dataset/DS_CreateTimeTablesAndDimensions_2.png)
 3. Wait till the confirmation message **Time data created** appears.
-Users assigned to your space can now use the views as dimensions by creating associations to them from their entities containing time data.
+Users assigned to your space can now use the views as dimensions by creating associations to them from their entities containing time data

 ### Alternative supported connections in SAP Datasphere